 We were outlining a few examples of how our teams work with our clients on scope management and how we explain software development when Kristin jumped in to summarize her perspective.
-I’m paraphrasing here but she expressed it something like this.
+I’m paraphrasing here but she expressed it something like this…

 “Ok, I get it.
 We’re having our basement at home finished right now.
-Just last week, I met with several contractors.
+Just last week I met with several contractors.
 One said it could take a couple of months but they couldn’t give me an exact end date or price.
 Another one gave me a very precise end date and cost.
 They are a larger company, have more employees and will likely cost us more but…”

-At this point I cut her off, politely — I think.
+At this point I cut her off, politely I think…

-What is you decided you wanted to build a spaceship.
+The challenge when scoping software development is monumentally more complicated than this.
+Today, you think you’re building a spaceship.
 You’ve written up your specifications for your spaceship.
-You’ve built a few parts and tested a few things.
+You’ve built a few parts, tested a few things.
 You have pretty pictures of what the spaceship will look like and even experimented with what customers are willing to pay for rides on your spaceship.

 The problem is that two weeks into building your spaceship, we all figure out you don’t need to build a spaceship.
 What you actually need is a paddleboat.
-Oh, and there was a moment when we thought a skateboard was the answer.
+Oh, and there was a moment there when we thought a skateboard was the answer.

 In the early days of building a new software-enabled business, learning has to be one of the top items on your list of goals.
 Through early stage learning you discover what you actually need and what your customer actually wants.
-If what your business requires is really a paddleboat, you cannot risk spending unnecessary time building a spaceship.
+If what your business requires is really a paddleboat, you CANNOT risk spending unnecessary time building a spaceship.
 At Band of Coders, our teams are very much a part of that early learning process and are often key players in uncovering what it is you truly need to build.